75 Years of Tradition Starts Here

 The Bruins taste Victory

-Ben Wallis, formerly a Yale stroke oarsmen and coach at California, brought UCLA Crew its first victory.
+New coach, Ben Wallis, formerly a Yale stroke oarsmen and coach at California, brought UCLA Crew its first victory on March 31.
+The Bruins defeated Sacramento Junior College at Long Beach.
+The lucky boat was called the “Southern Bear”.

 The Birth of a Tradition

 Inspired by the 1932 Olympic Games, held in Los Angeles, UCLA set a precedent for the other southern universities by establishing crew.
-The Bruins chose the Long Beach Marine Stadium, used during the Olympics, as their home course.
+The Bruins chose the Long Beach Marine Stadium, built for the 1932 Olympics, as their home course for the season.
+The famous Australian sculler, Major Goodsell, was the coach for the debut season.